Curriculum Leader: Miss H Bowman

 The fundamentals of drawing, colour and painting are taught in year 7 via thee individual projects.
 Students will understand and learn about the use of tone and mark making at the beginning of the year, progressing onto looking at the colour and painting where inspiration is taken from the Fauvist artist movement.
-Finally students will create a sculpture linked to the theme of sea life, which pulls together all new skills learnt into a bright and exciting outcome.
+Finally students will create a clay sculpture linked to the theme of sea life, which pulls together all new skills learnt into a bright and exciting outcome.

 In year 9, students are able to consolidate the skills they have learnt so far in KS3 via the development of a fashion project, inspired by fashion design Alexander McQueen.
 Figure drawing and portraits are an important aspect of the course at this stage, which lays the foundations for those wishing to further their studies in art and design at GCSE Level.